icsmw/fshasher/README.md

 - `fshasher` performs expensive and continuous operations like hashing and allows for aborting/canceling collecting and hashing operations.
 - `fshasher` includes an embedded channel to share the progress of collecting files and hashing.
 - `fshasher` supports different levels of error tolerance, enabling the safe skipping of some files (e.g., due to permission issues) while still obtaining the hash of the remaining files.
+- `fshasher` with the "tracking" feature saves information about recent checks and detects changes with each subsequent calculation.

 ## Where can it be useful?